patrickzib/human_activity_segmentation_challenge/README.md

 # ECML/PKDD 2023 Human Activity Segmentation Challenge Proposal Baselines

 Time series segmentation (TSS) is a far too under-studied research field that plays a crucial role in many real-world data analysis workflows for energy consumption, climate change, or human activity recognition (HAR).

-In a collaborative effort with 16 bachelor computer science students, we collected and annotated real-world human motion sensor data.
+In a collaborative effort with 16 computer science students, we collected and annotated real-world human motion sensor data.
 We propose a TSS competition to partition the resulting 250 multi-variate TS into an a priori unknown amount of variable-sized activities.
 This could greatly increase the accuracy of HAR systems and would promote benchmarking in TSS.

-This repository contains supporting materials, including data, Python loaders and baselines for the challenge.
-The folder `notebooks` contains Jupyter-Notebooks to run the baselines on the challenge data.
+This repository contains supporting materials, including the data set, Python data loaders and baselines for the challenge.
+The folder `notebooks` contains Jupyter notebooks to run the baselines on the challenge data.
 The challenge data set is stored in the `datasets` folder.

 # Prerequisites

-In order to run the baselines, you will have to install the packages from the `requirements.txt` file.
+In order to run the baselines, you have to install the packages from `requirements.txt`.

 `pip install -r requirements.txt`

 # Human Activity Data

-We collected a data set of 250 annotated twelve-dimensional multivariate TS (a total of 10.7 hours), sampled at 50 Hertz (Hz).
-These TS contain between seven seconds and fourteen minutes (median 100 seconds) of human motion data, capturing one to fifteen potentially recurring activities from a total of one hundred different ones, each lasting from half a second (for waiting) to ten minutes (for running).
+We collected a data set of 250 annotated twelve-dimensional multivariate TS, for a total of 10.7 hours, sampled at 50 Hertz (Hz).
+These TS contain between seven seconds and fourteen minutes - the median is median 100 seconds - of human motion data, capturing one to fifteen potentially recurring activities from a total of one hundred different ones, each lasting from half a second (for waiting) to ten minutes (for running).
 The data in this repository does not contain any labels.
-You can explore the data with the provided `exploration.ipynb` notebook.
+You may explore the data with the provided `exploration.ipynb` notebook.

 ## Examples